KBaek0316/SEAL_DCM/README.md

-# TasteNet-MNL
+# Neural-Membership Latent Class Choice Model (NM-LCCM)

-This repo contains code & data for paper: **"A neural-embedded discrete choice model: Learning taste representation with strengthened interpretability"** (Preprint: https://arxiv.org/pdf/2002.00922.pdf)
+This repo contains code & data for paper: **"To be determined"** The repo was originally forked from Yafei Han's TasteNet-MNL (https://github.com/deborahmit/TasteNet-MNL)

-- **synthetic**: synthetic data generation, models and experiments
-- **swissmetro**: models for swissmetro dataset.
-  - data/: raw and processed swissmetro datasets
-    - swissmetro.csv: this is the raw data downloaded from https://biogeme.epfl.ch/data.html
-  - src/: src code for models, experiments and analysis